Robust Deep Reinforcement Learning against Adversarial Behavior Manipulation¶

 Key Designs¶

-- Mechanism: The adversary learns a policy \(\nu: s \mapsto \hat{s}\) (mapping true states to perturbed states) such that the composed policy \(\pi \circ \nu(a|s) = \sum_{\hat{s}} \nu(\hat{s}|s)\pi(a|\hat{s})\) matches the target policy \(\pi_{\text{tgt}}\).
-Theorem 5.1 establishes the key equivalence: \(\arg\min_\nu \mathcal{D}(\pi \circ \nu, \pi_{\text{tgt}})\) can be reformulated as cumulative reward maximization in a constructed MDP \(\hat{M}\), where the victim policy is embedded in \(\hat{M}\)'s transition dynamics—thus requiring no white-box access.
+Existing behavior-targeted attacks (PA-AD, Targeted PGD) require gradients of the victim policy, implying white-box access which is often unavailable.
+BIA learns a tampering policy \(\nu: s \mapsto \hat{s}\) that maps the true state to a false state fed to the victim, so that the composite policy \(\pi \circ \nu(a|s) = \sum_{\hat{s}} \nu(\hat{s}|s)\pi(a|\hat{s})\) matches the target policy \(\pi_{\text{tgt}}\).
+The key step is Theorem 5.1: solving the distribution matching problem \(\arg\min_\nu \mathcal{D}(\pi \circ \nu, \pi_{\text{tgt}})\) is equivalent to cumulative reward maximization in a specially constructed MDP \(\hat{M}\), where the victim policy \(\pi\) is absorbed into the transition dynamics of \(\hat{M}\).

 Loss & Training¶